 1st, 2:1, 2:2 3rd or fail - embrace it!
 Feel confident in your result when you receive them.

 CELEBRATE!
-Don’t see your success as a fluke or start to doubt yourself on how you did.
+Don’t see your success as a fluke or start to doubt yourself.
 Challenge those negative thoughts and find comfort in your achievements and hard work.
-This is a time to congratulate yourself - you got through a really tough year and a half!
+This is a time to congratulate yourself.

 Sometimes when we get results it might feel the outcome is unfair, or you feel injustice because of a certain circumstance.
 If you think there is a problem with your results, don’t worry, remember you have options and rights as a student: